-Students who intend to participate in Commencement exercises in December or May should file an application for graduation and audit in the Office of Records and Registration by September 16 (for December) and February 3 (for May).
-Students who intend to graduate in the summer should file an application for graduation and audit in the Office of Records and Registration by August 1.
+Students who intend to participate in Commencement exercises in DECEMBER OR MAY should file an application and audit for graduation in the Office of Records and Registration or online by September 30.
+Students who intend to graduate in the SUMMER ONLY should file an application and audit for graduation in the Office of Records and Registration or online by July 15.
 Each student who applies for graduation will be assessed a graduation fee (NO EXCEPTIONS).
 There is no guarantee that diplomas or regalia will be available for the graduation exercise for those students who apply after the deadline.